Milano Design Week 23: between fashion and design

 Design: clothing & objects

-Clothes and objects we use daily make up a language – the language of design.
-Therefore, fashion reflects contemporary culture and tells our story.
+The clothes and objects we use daily form a language–the language of design.
+As a result, fashion reflects contemporary culture and tells our story.
 In other words, fashion is culture.
 And so is design, of course.

 Back to the core: the language of design